-So let me draw here again.
-So here is the photodetector and you apply a voltage here.
-Then incident photon flux here.
-If it leads to a photocurrent, which is a reverse current ip in the external circuit so this is the photodetector.
-What type of photodetector we do not worry now?
-It is a photodetector and there is a photon flux phi, which is incident.
-Then if ip is the measured current in the external circuit then ip/e will give you the carrier flux generated that contribute to the photocurrent in the external circuit/the incident photon flux.
+What type of photo-detector we do not worry, now it is a photo-detector and there is a photon flux phi, which is incident, then if i p is the measured current in the external circuit, then i p by e will give you the carrier flux generated, that contributes to the photo current in the external circuit divided by the incident photon flux.
 This is the incident photon flux.
-So straightforward, keep the picture clear and you do not have to remember anything.
-If you keep the picture clear, things will be alright.
-Now let us see what does this eta depend on?
-I will explain what it means this second part here which contribute to the photocurrent because obviously that means all the electron hole pairs generated need not contribute to the current in the external circuit.

-So we will come to that in a minute.
-So this is the definition of eta quantum efficiency.
+So, straight forward keep the picture clear and you do not have to remember anything if you keep the picture clear, things will be alright.
+Now, let us see what, what, does this eta depend on?
+I will explain what it means.
+This second part here, which contributes to the photocurrent because obviously, that means all the electron-hole pairs generated need not contribute to the current in the external circuit.
+So, we will come to that in a minute.

-Obviously, eta is<1 so 0<=eta<=1 at best or in general I do not even use this 0<eta<1 because it is a fraction.
-Every incident photon this is number of photons.
-Photon flex is number of photons incident per unit time and this is number carriers generated.
-Every incident photon will generate one electron hole pair that is all at best, all incident photons may not generate electron hole pairs but at best one incident photon.
+This is the definition of eta quantum efficiency, obviously eta is less than 1, so 0 less than or equal to eta less than or equal to 1 at best or in general, I do not even use this 0 less than or eta less than equal because it is a fraction.
+Every incident photon, this is number of photons, photon flux is number of photons incident per unit time and this is number of carriers generated.
+Every incident photon will generate 1 electron-hole pair that is all at best.
+All incident photons may not generate electron-hole pairs, but at best one incident photon.

-We are not in the regime of nonlinear optics.
-We are in the regime of linear optics where you have the material of band gap so Ev, Ec.
-There is a photon which is incident here h nu, then an electron sitting here would go here to create an electron hole pair e-h pair.
-You can show that the motion of an electron and hole simultaneously inside the semiconductor is equivalent to one charge E which is moving in the external circuit.

-This we can show the motion of electron that is electron hole pair, one electron hole pair moving inside the semiconductor=one electron charge E moving in the external circuit.
-This can be shown from Ramo's theorem.
-We will see depending on time we will get into that but right now I hope this part is clear and what is the expression for this eta?
+We are not in the regime of non-linear optics, we are in the regime of linear optics where you have the material of band gap, so E v, E c, there is a photon, which is incident here, h nu.
+Then an electron sitting here would go here to get an electron-hole pair, e-h pair.
+You can show that motion of an electron, the motion of an electron and hole simultaneously inside the semiconductor is equivalent to one charge e, which is moving in the external circuit.
+This we can show the motion of electron inside, that is, electron-hole pair, one electron-hole pair moving inside the semiconductor is equal to one charge, electron charge e moving in the external circuit.
+This can be shown from (()) theorem, we will see, depending on time we will get into that, but right now I hope this part is clear.
+And what is the expression for this eta?
 We find out the expression for eta.

-This is in terms of the incident optical power and the photocurrent generated but what does eta depend on and we need to maximize this eta quantum efficiency.
-Why we need to maximize this quantum efficiency.
+This is in terms of the incident optical power and the photocurrent generated incident optical power and photocurrent, but what does eta depend on and we need to maximize this eta.